numpee/OnePickKillerV2/README.md

 cd path_to_directory
 ```

-Create a new virtual environment and install the requirements.
+Create a new python virtual environment and install the requirements.
+Virtualenv is preferred, but Anaconda works as well.

 ```
 pip install -r requirements.txt